Right-of-Way Surveys in Monroe County

 Right-of-Way Surveys Pricing in Monroe County

 Monroe County has Extensive flood hazard area — nearly all land within SFHA due to low-elevation coastal geography.
-FEMA zones present: AE, VE, X. Base Flood Elevations: 6-12 ft NAVD88.
-The county has a Coastal Construction Control Line (CCCL) requiring additional survey documentation.
+FEMA zones present: VE, AE, X, AO.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Right-of-Way Surveys in Monroe County